daegalus/csrd/content.en/02-creating-your-character/06-equipment.md

 ## Currency and Prices

-Dollars, pounds, euros, credits, gold pieces, Martian solval beads, Corso moons and stars, bottle caps—a lot of different currencies might be used in your game, depending on the setting and the genre.
+Dollars, pounds, euros, credits, gold pieces, Martian solval beads, Corso moons and stars, bottle caps---a lot of different currencies might be used in your game, depending on the setting and the genre.
 You should use whatever you like.
 In the Cypher System rules, we talk in generalities rather than specifics.
 Not unlike saying immediate or short distance rather than giving precise numbers, we talk about goods and services in terms of inexpensive, moderately priced, expensive, very expensive, or exorbitant.

 The GM can figure out what those things mean in their setting.
 In a fantasy setting, an inexpensive item might be 1 or 2 copper pennies, while an expensive item might require gold on the table.
 The exact amount can vary, and in many campaigns, the exact amount will matter.
 The GM will develop a detailed price list for their setting, and players will track their money on their character sheets to determine what they can afford, often ignoring the terms inexpensive, moderately priced, and so on.

 But some GMs might want to keep things simple and use only the general terms, indicating currency just as flavor now and then.
 In a space opera game, where the PCs are the crew of a starship blazing about the galaxy in search of adventure and profit, fuel and upkeep for the ship might be expensive.
 Hauling a few passengers from Epsilon Eridani back to Earth might earn enough to purchase six expensive items but cost the equivalent of two expensive items, leaving the crew with the means to refuel and maintain the ship for two further voyages.
 In such a game, where money only means keeping the ship flying, no one has to talk in specific amounts.
-Characters might refer to “galactic credits” or something similar, but amounts might not be tracked on the character sheets.
+Characters might refer to "galactic credits" or something similar, but amounts might not be tracked on the character sheets.

 ## Price Categories